0 User Reviews

 Another detail worth keeping in mind is that TurboVPN does not offer a money-back guarantee.
 Once you've handed over your money, you can't get it back, even if you're less than impressed by the service.
 TurboVPN does offer its users a free 3-day trial, but you'll need to pay for a subscription first.

-We tested both the iOS and Android version of the app and found them to work well for spoofing my location.
-Downloading them is easy, and you don’t need to hand over an email address or any other data.
+We tested both the iOS and Android version of the mobile app, and found that they worked well for location spoofing.
+Downloading these apps is easy, and you won't need to hand over an email address or any other identifiable data.

 In the Android app users can select between OpenVPN encryption and IPSec.
 Users can also choose to connect automatically as soon as the VPN is launched.